Duality4Y/Pybot/README.md

 Pybot
 =====

-this Python irc Bot can do some fun things, and send serial data (which i used to display irc text on screen controlled by a arduino)
+this Python irc Bot can do some fun things, written by Duality,
+Contact?
+201292@live.nl
+irc:
+Duality
+freenode #tkkrlab